 The World Is Watching.
 Time to Step Up.

-Once your personal website goes live, you become a citizen of the public domain, and the world around you changes for good.
+Once you find the best website builder for small business, build an impressive website and take it online, you become a citizen of the public domain, and the world around you changes for good.

 That’s not hyperbole, unfortunately.
-Your website might not get the traffic of a high-ranking powerhouse like Amazon or Facebook, but it’ll begin to attract a steady trickle of visitors almost immediately.
+Your website might not get the traffic of a high-ranking powerhouse like Amazon or Facebook, but it may begin to attract a steady trickle of visitors almost immediately.
 Play your cards right and that trickle might just turn into a lively flow.

 More visitors means more eyes on the content you create.
 And, in turn, more eyes on you.
 A great website – one that keeps up with the relentless pace of change around it – ensures that these eyes like what they see and reward its creator’s efforts.